-Interviewers: Now, when you were explaining this to us, something else came to mind, another question.
-You spoke of the possibility. . . well, of pregnant compan~eras who risk abortion while engaging in manoeuvres.
-In the Revolutionary Womens Law [One of the revolutionary laws promulgated by the EZLN in the liberated territories - translators] it is stated explicitly that a woman has full rights over her body and her life.
-Radical feminists have been fighting throughout the world to truly have control over their lives and bodies.
-However, the issue becomes very confused when an article appears in the media, in a paper like La Jornada, saying that the EZLN has presented a law proposal to the governor of Chiapas in which abortion is addressed, but at no time does it make clear in the media the position of the EZLN concerning the issue.
-I don't know if it was intentional or if there really was no in-depth knowledge about your position, but the media assumed that the EZLN is opposed to abortion.
-Thus, I would like to divide the question in several parts.
-The first question would be: What is the proposal of the Zapatistas in relation to the legalization of abortion?
-And the second question is: At this time, if a compan~era becomes pregnant because her contraceptive method fails and she does not wish to carry the pregnancy to term, if she wants to interrupt it, does she have authority over her body in order to decide if she aborts or not?
-And the third question...
+Interviewers: That involves culture and tradition as well.
+Marcos: Yes, we are talking about indigenous people that come from Interviewers: In the Revolutionary Womens Law [One of the revolutionary laws promulgated by the EZLN in the liberated territories translators] it is stated explicitly that a woman has full rights over her body and her life.
+What is the proposal of the Zapatistas in relation to the legalization of abortion?
+And the second question is: At this time, if a companera becomes pregnant because her contraceptive method fails and she does not wish to carry the pregnancy to term, if she wants to interrupt it, does she have authority over her body in order to decide if she aborts or not?